Farm Fresh Menus for a Stress-Free Holiday

 A. Our fresh turkeys are from the Shenandoah Valley of Virginia and have no artificial ingredients added to them.
 My family always gets our all-natural free-range Naked Turkey from the Lehigh Valley to put on the table; these turkeys are fed a 100% vegetarian diet and are NEVER given antibiotics or added hormones.
 We like cooking this bird because it has 50% more white meat and 55% less fat than regular turkeys!
 You can’t buy a better turkey!
 We also have kosher as well as Organic turkeys.

 Q. How should I store my turkey prior to cooking?

 A. Once you have your turkey home, it should be stored in the coldest part of your refrigerator, which is the bottom back corner.
 Keep it wrapped in the plastic until just ready to begin preparing.
-Our chefs also recommend putting the raw turkey on a plate or in a pan just to make sure no juices accidentally drip inside the refrigerator.
+Our chefs also recommend putting the raw turkey on a plate or in a pan just to make sure no juices accidently drip inside the refrigerator.

 Q. How do I prep my oven and turkey before cooking?